 A 35-year old Nigerian was arrested on Sunday outside his home on Ko Pha Ngan.
-Police found 10 grams of cocaine as well as cash and notebooks containing details of his drug network.
-The arrest of Ezihe Collins on the beautiful island in Surat Thani province followed the arrest there on October 23rd of 39-year-old Italian Naomi Cometto also for drug dealing.
+Police found 10 grams of cocaine as well as cash and notebooks containing details for his drug network.
+The arrest of Ezihe Collins in the beautiful island in Surat Thani province followed the arrest there on October 23rd of 39-year-old Italian Naomi Cometto also for drug dealing.
 Mr Collins has reportedly being transferred to Bang Kwang Prison in Bangkok while awaiting criminal trial.

 Following a string of arrests involving foreigners involved in criminality on Thailand’s popular southern islands, the Head of Thailand’s immigration Bureau announced this week that a renewed campaign against foreign nationals breaking Thai laws has begun and will be escalated to protect the country’s tourism industry.